 Your business competes for search visibility against thousands of different keyword searches every day.
-Since the top result gets the majority of traffic (the second result receives 50% of the traffic, and the third result, 10%), outranking the competition means reaching more potential customers—no matter your business type.
+Since the top result gets the majority of traffic, outranking the competition means reaching more potential customers — no matter your business type.

-In order to win top rankings, you first need to understand the competitive landscape.
+In order to win top rankings, it’s important to make competitive intelligence a part of your SEO strategy.
 By understanding who your true competitors are and seeing where they stand, you can fully comprehend these insights to set better goals to improve your own practices, rankings, and, as a result, drive organic traffic to your site.

 This is extremely important to your brand’s overall success as the data shown in a competitive analysis zeroes in on the strengths and weaknesses of your competition, which serves as an indicator of difficulty to outperforming your competitors.

 My colleague Ryan Heuser defined the process wonderfully in an earlier article on competitor analysis, saying: